Sinusitis: Intracranial complications

-The proximity of the brain to the sinuses makes the most dangerous complication of sinusitis, particularly involving the frontal and sphenoid sinuses, infection of the brain by the invasion of anaerobic bacteria through the bones or blood vessels.
-Abscesses, meningitis, and other life-threatening conditions may result.
-In extreme cases, the patient may experience mild personality changes, headache, altered consciousness, visual problems, seizures, coma, and possibly death.
+The proximity of the sinuses to the brain makes brain infections one of the most dangerous complications of acute bacterial sinusitis, especially when the frontal and sphenoid sinuses are involved.
+These infections can result from invasion of anaerobic bacteria through the bones or blood vessels.
+Abscesses, meningitis, and other life-threatening conditions may occur.
+In rare cases, mild personality changes, headache, altered consciousness, visual problems, seizures, coma, and even death may occur.